indreshverma2004/Tle/read.md

 The application scrapes data from competitive programming websites using **Cheerio** and **Puppeteer**:

-1. **Cheerio** is used for parsing HTML and extracting structured contest data.
-2. **Puppeteer** is used for headless browsing when JavaScript rendering is required.
+1. **Puppeteer** is used for headless browsing when JavaScript rendering is required.
-3. The scraping scripts fetch data from:
+2. The scraping scripts fetch data from:
    - CodeForces
    - LeetCode
    - CodeChef
-4. The extracted data is stored in MongoDB and served through the backend API.
+3. The extracted data is stored in MongoDB and served through the backend API.

 This ensures that users always have up-to-date contest information in the application.